tobydriscoll/udmath305/_notes/linear-equations/10-first-order.md

 * TOC
 {:toc}

-* MATLAB topics: Functions, plotting, polynomial roots, (?)
-Chebfun IVP solving

-*See section 2.2.*
+*See section 2.2, and section 2.3 excluding Example 4.*

 We start with first-order linear equations, which is about as simple as ODEs can get.
 That is, we are already guaranteeing F, L, and S in our classification scheme.
 Let's go even further and specify A and H as well: